kkwong44/cappadocia-tours/README.md

 This section shows the company name, its image logo and a menu for navigate the site.

-    Features of this section:
+    Features on this section:
     * Company Name on the left as part of the logo
     * An image of the logo next to the company name
     * A navigation menu on the right with links to Home page, Gallery page and Reservation page
     * An underline will be appeared under the menu item when hover and disappear when hover away
     * Underline always show under the menu item to indicate the current page

-Screenshot - Header on full desktop screen width
+*Screenshot - Header on full desktop screen width*

 ![Screenshot on Page Header](readme/screenshots/screenshot-header1.png)